devXpraAddy/YumYard/README.md

-# COOKies
+# YumYard

-COOKies is a web application that allows users to explore, share, and discover a variety of food recipes.
+YumYard is a web application that allows users to explore, share, and discover a variety of food recipes.
 With a user-friendly interface and interactive features, COOKies aims to make the culinary journey enjoyable for everyone.

 ## Live Demo

-Visit the live COOKies web application at [/](/) to experience the culinary world firsthand.
+Visit the live YumYard web application at [/](/) to experience the culinary world firsthand.

 ## Features